10 Spring Activities for Toddlers (Calm, Simple and Screen-Free)

 Digging is deeply satisfying for toddlers.

-Provide a small shovel or spoon and let your child dig in soil or sand.
+Give them a small shovel or spoon and let them dig in soil or sand.

 If you don’t have access to a garden, it’s also worth checking whether your local council offers free gardening events or community planting days for toddlers and families, which can be a lovely way for young children to explore nature and participate in beginner gardening activities.